 Like the lovers in the wood, the audience is meant to leave the play having experienced an inversion of power, in which the servant may critique his master, but believing that they have produced this critique themselves.
 A Midsummer Night’s Dream models how this can be done safely by emphasizing the role of the audience in drawing significance from a play.
-Theseus, as he watches the mechanicals, provides the perfect model the gracious and forgiving patron: he responds to others’ derisive criticism of their play by proclaiming “The best in this kind are but shadows, and the worst are no worse, if imagination amend them” (V.I.210).
+Theseus, as he watches the mechanicals, provides the perfect model of the gracious and forgiving patron: he responds to others’ derisive criticism of their play by proclaiming “The best in this kind are but shadows, and the worst are no worse, if imagination amend them” (V.I.210).
 He recognizes the players as shadows of reality, reliant upon imagination to animate them.
 Puck and Oberon, along with the other metaliterary elements of the play, work together to convince the audience that a negative reaction to a play should not provoke blame on the actors, but perhaps a more critical look at oneself.

+Really good stuff here—your readings are convincing and your overall argument is quite right.
+I’ve noted a few places in the margins where I think you could have said a bit more, or done more with a passage that you quote.
+But this is a great way to start the semester, and I can’t wait to see where we go from here.

+In particular, look for the comments in which I suggest that you should be getting into more detail.
+On a few occasions you just make your points too quickly, when you really should be spending more time getting into the details of the text to really show the reader how your argument is grounded in the text or, indeed, a sophisticated reading in the text.
+And you certainly are reading the text this way—you just need to make this clearer in your prose.

+I’m sure that this, in part, is a result of the fact that you felt like you were running short on space, which is fair enough.
+But it’d be better to find something that you could cut and then get into more detail with what remains, rather than including more without treating it with the same level of close attention.
+For example, your final two paragraphs on the epilogue could have been reduced into a single paragraph, made to stand as a conclusion to the argument rather than (as they are now) a continuation of the argument.
+But that’s just one idea.

+Anyway, this is an excellent start to the semester.
+Keep up the good work.

+A-